GATraj: A Graph- and Attention-based Multi-Agent Trajectory Prediction Model: Experiments

 \subsection{Ablation Studies}

+In this subsection, we carry out a series of ablation studies to provide a comprehensive insight of GATraj's performance.

+First, we start with analyzing the performance of the Laplacian MDN decoder (LMM).
+We compare it with a Gaussian MDN decoder (GMM) using negative log-likelihood for the multimodal predictions.
+Both decoders use the same layers of neural network, except for the parameterization of the outputted distributions.

+As shown in Figure \ref{fig:nllnuscenes}, it is clear that the LMM decoder achieves a much lower negative log-likelihood (NLL) than the GMM decoder for predicting both ten modes ($K=10$) and five modes ($K=5$) on nuScenes for vehicle trajectory prediction. the LMM decoder also achieves evidently lower NLL across all the datasets in ETH/UCY for pedestrian trajectory prediction with 20 modes.

+Moreover, Tables \ref{ablation-decoder-nuscenes} and \ref{ablation-decoder-ethucy} show the comparison of the predictions errors measured by ADE and FDE on nuScenes and ETH/UCY, respectively, between GMM and LMM using the same network configuration except for the outputted distributions.
+Both tables clearly show that the LMM decoder generate better predictions measured in lower ADE and FDE on each dataset.

+To summarize, these consistently better results in terms of NLL and prediction errors of LMM compared to GMM validate that the LMM decoder is more accurate in estimating the probability of multimodal predictions.

-We conduct a series of ablation studies to analyze the effectiveness of the input information, the self-attention mechanisms, the GCN module, the choice of decoded distribution, and the layer of the decoder.
-Table~\ref{ablation-nuscenes} and \ref{tab:ablation-ethUCY} show the performance differences tested on nuScenes and ETH/UCY, respectively.
-Our model using offset sequences achieves better performance than position or both as the trajectory input on ETH/UCY, but similar performance on nuScenes.
-Interestingly, using both position and offset as input does not reduce the prediction errors on nuScenes.
-The effectiveness of the self-attention mechanisms is not so obvious on nuScenes, while the model's performance decreases without the self-attention mechanisms on ETH/UCY.
+Next, we conduct the ablation study to analyze the effectiveness of the self-attention mechanism (SA) to enhance the learning of spatial-temporal information and the GCN module to model interactions among agents.
+The effectiveness of the self-attention mechanisms is not so obvious on nuScenes (as shown in Table \ref{ablation-nuscenesSAGCN}), while the model's performance decreases without the self-attention mechanisms on ETH/UCY (as shown in Table \ref{tab:ablation-ethUCYSAGCN}).
 The reason could be that nuScenes only lets the model observe a short trajectory, \ie~from two to four-time steps, while ETH/UCY provides eight-time steps for observation; The self-attention mechanisms may work better on longer sequences.
 After removing the GCN module, the performance drops clearly on both datasets.

-Also, the performance decreases when we substitute the Laplacian MDN with a GMM MDN decoder.
-Moreover, replacing the LSTM layer with an MLP in the decoder leads to an apparent decrease in performance.
-Our full model with the proposed modules generally achieves the best performance compared to other ablative models.
+In addition, we substitute the LSTM layer by an MLP layer in the decoder to analyze the effect of the hidden states in the LSTM for temporal information.
+It can be seen from Tables \ref{ablation-nuscenes-lstmmlp} and \ref{tab:ablation-ethUCY-lstmmlp}, replacing the LSTM layer with an MLP in the decoder leads to an apparent decrease in performance on both nuScenes and ETH/UCY.